Apache Iceberg, Time Travel, Historical Queries, Data Versioning, Audit Compliance

 Understanding Iceberg Snapshots

 At the core of Iceberg's time travel functionality is its snapshot-based architecture.
-Every write operation—whether insert, update, delete, or merge—creates a new immutable snapshot of the table.
+Every write operation, whether insert, update, delete, or merge, creates a new immutable snapshot of the table.
 Each snapshot represents a complete, consistent view of the table at that moment in time.
+This is conceptually similar to version control systems like Git, where each commit creates an immutable reference to the repository state.

 Unlike traditional data lakes where historical data requires manual versioning or external backup systems, Iceberg maintains this history automatically through its metadata layer.
 Each snapshot contains: